-Standing alone in the wildness of Punggol, the Matilda House has been around for more than a hundred years.
+The Punggol Matilda House has been standing alone in the wilderness of old Punggol for more than a hundred years.
 It was built in 1902 by Irish lawyer Joseph William Cashin (1844-1907) for his wife.
 The wealthy Cashin family regarded the Matilda House, also known as Istana Menanti (“Waiting Palace” in Malay) or the Punggol Kampong House, as a weekend resort.

-During the fifties, the Cashin family started to regularly live in the Matilda house until 1970s.
-They had properties in other parts of Singapore as well, including The Pier at Lim Chu Kang (also a weekend resort), “Butterfly House” at Amber Road, some shophouses at Victoria Street and a coconut estate at Geylang.
+During the fifties, the Cashin family started to regularly live in the Matilda house until the seventies.
+The Cashins also had properties in other parts of Singapore, including The Pier at Lim Chu Kang (also a weekend resort), “Butterfly House” at Amber Road, some shophouses at Victoria Street and a coconut estate at Geylang.

 Although the bungalow is in ruins today, it still possesses certain features of its glorious past, such as the red roofs, white walls and two large staircases.
 The single-storey building, with six bedrooms, occupies 417 square feet.

 There is also a dilapidated stable beside the main building.
 The nearby orchard, once filled with many types of fruit trees, no longer exists.

 A tennis court, supposed to be just outside the house, cannot be found anymore.

 Today, the building is now surrounded by barbed fences and installed with a CCTV.
 No one is allowed to enter the perimeter for exploration.